-The decrease in net cash used in financing activities is primarily attributable to the early redemption of our 9.5% Senior Notes totaling \$370.3 million and payments made on our \$800 million revolving credit agreement of \$200.0 million during the six months ended June 30, 2004 compared to \$247.8 million for the early redemption of our 6.95% Senior Notes during the same period in 2005.
-In the six months ended June 30, 2005, we received higher proceeds from stock option exercises compared to the same period in 2004.
+Net cash used in financing activities increased in 2005 compared to 2004 primarily due to higher debt repayments, which included scheduled debt repayments, the early redemption of our 6.95% Senior Notes and the repurchase of approximately 76.3 percent of our 6.625% Notes by means of a tender offer.
+In the nine months ended September 30, 2005, we received higher proceeds from stock option and warrant exercises compared to the same period in 2004.
 The decrease in cash dedicated to debt service of \$12.0 million resulted from the repayment of the Deepwater Nautilus project financing in May 2005 and the subsequent release of the restrictions on the related cash.